flowground/amazonaws-com-es-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### UpgradeElasticsearchDomain
-### Allows you to either upgrade your domain or perform an Upgrade eligibility check to a compatible Elasticsearch version.
+> Allows you to either upgrade your domain or perform an Upgrade eligibility check to a compatible Elasticsearch version.<br/>

 #### Input Parameters
 * `Action` - _required_